bpb27/rewa/NOTES.md

 # Potential TODOs

-- saw one duplicate table result - verify this isn't an issue
+- sort options in cast overlay

-- paginate directors in table
+- table sidebars need to be more clickable

-- uninstall git lfs
+- link to IMDB/TMDB (they did all the work)

-- search oscar ceremony year
+- search overlay option: oscar ceremony year

 - preview deployments are running migrations on prod db